RapidCoders/Coding-Practice/DAY_10/Readme.md

 ~~~
 **Author: Suyash**

-# Q.3 Write a program which accept one number and display factors of that number.
+# Q.3 Write a program which accept numbers and display factors of numbers.
 ~~~
 Input : 15
 Output : 1 3 5 15
 ~~~
 ~~~
-Input : 10
+Input : 10 12
+Output :
-Output : 1 2 5 10
+1 2 5 10
+1 2 4 6 12
 ~~~
 **Author: Shreyash**